oroinc/OroCRMZendeskBundle/Resources/doc/api/user.md

 #### get_subresource

-Retrieve the record of the Zendesk role that is assigned to a specific Zendesk user.
+Retrieve a record of the Zendesk role that is assigned to a specific Zendesk user.

 #### get_relationship